History

 Funeral Home

-In 1994, Laurel Hill West purchased Bringhurst Funeral Home and in 1997, the present funeral home was erected on the grounds of the cemetery.
-In 2016, the funeral home rebranded to be recognized as West Laurel Hill Funeral Home and in an effort to unify both cemeteries and the funeral home, rebranded once more in 2022 to Laurel Hill Funeral Home.
+In 1994, Laurel Hill purchased Bringhurst Funeral Home and in 1997, the present funeral home was erected on the grounds of the cemetery in Bala Cynwyd.
+In 2016, the funeral home rebranded to be recognized as West Laurel Hill Funeral Home and today it is simply known as Laurel Hill Funeral Home.

 Supporting Preservation